The i.i.d. State Convertibility in the Resource Theory of Asymmetry for Finite Groups

-On the other hand, despite its importance and potential, RTA has many open problems in its foundations.
-A particularly crucial problem is to give a resource measure or a set of resource measures to characterize the convertibility between states consisting of many copies of the same state, called the independent and identically distributed (i.i.d.) states.
-The convertibility between i.i.d. states is the most important problem in each resource theory and therefore, it has been resolved in many resource theories.
-For example, the entanglement entropy~\cite{RToE1} in the case of entanglement and the Helmholtz free energy~\cite{QT0} in the case of quantum thermodynamics (for isothermal processes) determine the optimal rates of the i.i.d. state conversion.
-In RTA, on the other hand, this problem has been solved only for $U(1)$ symmetry~\cite{Gour_asymmetry_2008, Marvian_distillation,Marvian2022}, the simplest of the continuous symmetries, and $\mathbb Z_2$ symmetry~\cite{Gour_asymmetry_2008}, the simplest of the discrete symmetries.
-This problem means that the quantities corresponding to the entanglement entropy have not yet been found in the RTA for the other symmetries, and is a factor preventing the development of the analysis from quantum information for the analysis of symmetries that has been done so far.
+Despite its importance and potential, the RTA still has many open problems in its foundations.
+One of the most important problems is to identify a resource measure or a set of resource measures that characterizes the convertibility between the independent and identically distributed (i.i.d.) states.
+For example, the entanglement entropy~\cite{Bennett1996} in the case of entanglement and the Helmholtz free energy~\cite{Brandao2013} in the case of quantum thermodynamics (for isothermal processes) determine the optimal conversion rates between the i.i.d.~states.
+In the RTA, on the other hand, this problem has been solved only for $U(1)$ symmetry~\cite{Gour2008, Marvian2020,Marvian2022} and $\mathbb Z_2$ symmetry~\cite{Gour2008}, the simplest of the continuous and discrete symmetries, respectively.
+This fact means that the most fundamental quantities in the RTA have not yet been revealed, which prevents further analysis of the RTA.

-In this letter, we solve this problem when the symmetry is described by a finite group.
-In particular, when the covariant operation, the free operation in RTA, transforms $N$ copies of a state $\ket{\psi}$ into $M$ copies of $\ket{\phi}$, we determine the optimal ratio $M/N$ for which the state conversion is possible, in two cases: when the transformation is error-free and when it allows negligibly small errors.
-Surprisingly, the results in these two cases are completely different from each other.
-We show that the optimal conversion rate in the error-free case is characterized by a set of resource measures, while in the case of allowing negligibly small errors, an arbitrary state can be produced from any resource state, with any high rate one likes.